Keeping the Heart of Our Community Alive

 Kennari conducted a Feasibility Study, utilizing feedback from a sampling of current and former neighbors and members, as well as other community members whose interests aligned with this project.
 The feasibility study evaluated the potential for philanthropic support to resource the project (the conceptual design was estimated to cost nearly $4 million).

 The feasibility study did not find sufficient financial support for the entire conceptual design.
 Kennari did uncover, through the feasibility study, strong support to focus on our most critical amenities – the pool and clubhouse – and to reevaluate additional amenities in the future.

 Refocus Efforts on New Pool and Clubhouse

 In response to Kennari’s feasibility study, the board worked with MMA to signifi cantly reduce the scope of the project from the original conceptual design.
 The revised scope – a new pool and clubhouse - was estimated to cost approximately $2.9 million.
+This cost was confirmed by a 2nd construction estimate in Dec 2021.
 The board developed the following revenue plan to fund the project: